Boolean Logic and Expressions

 Write: label the output of each gate as a Boolean sub-expression, working left to right from the inputs; feed each sub-expression into the next gate it connects to, so that the final gate's output becomes the whole expression for the output (Q or X).
 Any accepted notation scores: a dot or nothing for AND (A·B or AB), + for OR, and an overbar, ¬ or ' for NOT.

-the paper almost always tells you — write the expression exactly as the circuit is wired, gate for gate, keeping the brackets that match how the gates are grouped.
+Watch out: the paper almost always tells you "do not simplify" — write the expression exactly as the circuit is wired, gate for gate, keeping the brackets that match how the gates are grouped.
 Simplifying is not asked for, earns no extra marks, and risks introducing an error that costs the marks you had already secured.